KaunainKarmali/KaunainKarmali/README.md

 # 👋 Hi, I’m @KaunainKarmali

-I am a CPA who discovered a passion for learning to develop front-end applications!
+I am a CPA with a passion for developing front-end applications!

 ## 🦁 Stats 🦁